intarchboard/workshop-covid19/draft-iab-covid19-workshop.md

 arrangements.

-Further special thanks to those participants who also contributed to this report: Romain Fontugne provided text based his blog post at https://eng-blog.iij.ad.jp/archives/7722.
+Further special thanks to those participants who also contributed to this report: Romain Fontugne provided text based on his blog post at https://eng-blog.iij.ad.jp/archives/7722.